CESNET/du-docs/docs/operators/postgres2.md

 3. Local SSD variant is not resilient to cluster failure.
 Data may be lost in this case (e.g. if cluster is restored from backup, local data may not be available).
 Regular backups are strongly recommended.

 4. It may happen that a replica fails and cannot join the cluster, in which case the replica and PVC must be removed at once using kubectl delete pod/test-cluster-1 pvc/test-cluster-1 -n [namespace]` if the failed replica is `test-cluster-1`.
 The replica will be rebuilt and synchronized with the rest of the cluster.
 However, its number will be increased.

+### Images

+Currently, cloudnative-pg docker images do not contain `cs_CZ` locale, so Czech collate cannot be used.
+For this reason, we have created two local images: `cerit.io/cloudnative-pg/postgresql:10.23-3` and `cerit.io/cloudnative-pg/postgresql:15.0` which contain Czech locales.